anatshmueli/Data-analyst-portfolio-Banking-/README.md

 Welcome to my GitHub!

 I'm a Data Analyst with over **15 years of experience** in banking and financial information systems.
-Recently, I graduated **with Honors** from the **John Bryce Data Analyst Program**, where I gained hands-on experience in SQL, Python, Power BI, ETL, and data visualization.
+Recently, I graduated **with Honors** from the **John Bryce Data Analyst Program**, where I gained hands on experience in SQL, Python, Power BI, ETL, and data visualization.

 I enjoy transforming raw data into meaningful insights and creating dashboards that support business decision-making.